10 Simple Steps to Get Started with a Reverse Mortgage

 Upon completion of your loan application, FHA will assign a case number to your loan; title insurance will be ordered; and an appraiser will contact you to make an appointment to view your home.
 If your home is a HUD code manufactured home, certain intermediate steps may be necessary.

 Once the processing center has received your signed loan application with attachments, the appraisal, and title information, your loan will be sent to underwriting for review.
-With 1st Reverse Mortgage USA®, your file will be processed and underwritten at one location.
+With Cherry Creek Mortgage, your file will be processed and underwritten at one location.
 Unlike other reverse mortgage lenders who must send your file to another state for underwriting, your personal information will be more secure with us, and the time necessary to approve your loan for closing will be substantially reduced.

 Once we satisfy all underwriting requirements, the underwriter will give us a “Clear-to-Close” notification.
 This is our permission to set a date and time for your closing.
 Prior to closing, we will once again review the options of how you would like to structure your reverse mortgage funds.
 Your loan will close based on your instructions.

 At closing, the closing agent will review all the documents with you as you sign.
 You will be given a copy of all documents, and an informational booklet about the company who will service your loan.
 This will include information about how you receive your funds, and the statements you will receive each month.
 Federal regulations state that you have three banking days following the day of closing to review all your documents.
 If, during that three-day period, you decide for any reason that you would prefer not to complete your loan, you have the right to cancel the transaction at no cost to you.